Eamonn Collins: Coaching and managerial career

 In 1999, he joined his home-town club St Patrick's Athletic as assistant manager to Pat Dolan, succeeding him as manager in February 2003, signing a two-year contract with the Richmond Park outfit.

 It was the dream job for Collins, the son of a former St. Patrick's chairman and brother of two former players.

 However, despite a League of Ireland Cup win and an FAI Cup final appearance, after just over a year in charge, Collins quit St Patrick's in May 2004 with the club second from bottom in the League of Ireland Premier Division.
 On his departure, chairman Andy O'Callaghan expressed his hope that Collins would change his mind, saying; "We've left the door open for Eamonn to come back.
 People are talking to him and praying he will change his mind."

 In the event, Collins joined rivals Shelbourne as assistant to Pat Fenlon on 31 May 2004.
 Collins left Shelbourne following Fenlon's resignation in December 2006.

 Soon after leaving Shelbourne, Collins was established as a player's agent. and is now on FIFA's list of registered agents.
 Amongst his clients is his nephew Nathan Collins and Keith Fahey, who was transferred from St Patrick's to Birmingham City in January 2009.

 His son Joe and nephew Michael both played for the U17 Republic of Ireland national football team.

 Allegations of inappropriate behaviour

 In July 2024, Collins was publicly alleged to have made sexual advances to women players while a coach.

+He was arrested on 25 July 2026 as part of a Garda National Protective Services Bureau investigation into allegations of historical sexual abuse involving a national sporting organisation in the 1990s.